 National Prescription Drug Take Back Day happening this weekend

 MONTGOMERY, Ala.
-(WSFA) - The 19th DEA National Prescription Drug Take Back Day will be taking place this weekend, and Alabama Attorney General Steve Marshall is asking residents to participate in the event.
+(WSFA) - The 21st DEA National Prescription Drug Take Back Day is taking place this weekend.

-On Saturday, Alabamians will be able to get rid of their expired and unused prescriptions at collection sites across the state, according to Marshall’s office.
-Law enforcement officials will be at the sites to receive the prescriptions from 10 a.m. to 2 p.m.
+On Saturday, between 10 a.m. and 2 p.m., Alabamians will be able to get rid of their expired and unused prescriptions at collection sites across the state.
+Law enforcement officials will be at the sites to receive the prescriptions.